Hoverbear/rust-education-paper/paper.md

 * Pattern matching
 * Type inference
 * Minimal runtime (removable, @no-std)
+* No garbage collector or VM necessary
 * Efficient C bindings
 * Robust static analysis

-It accomplishes these features through a number of novel features largely built off it's type system and the borrow checker.
+It accomplishes these features through a number of novel features largely built off its type system and the borrow checker.
 Both will be covered below.
-The Rust community has been working to firmly position Rust as a powerful tool for programming in the large (@uls).
+The Rust community has been working to firmly position Rust as a powerful tool for programming in ultra-large, (@uls), embedded, and networking systems.

 ## Rust Basics